chesapeakeripper/chesapeakeripper/README.md

     dni: anyone with hateful ideologies, racists, homophobes

-    im not saying my age online and if you dont want to interact because of that dont, im not debating that anymore.

     im kinda apathic so i have to ask you to not vent unless youre close, because i really dont care.

     dont copy my ponies or do (with credit) idrc